IdioticLoser55/neovimConfig/notes.md

 - Tag List.
 Opens up a side window with all the variables and methods.

+- Second Brain
+    - Also called a Zettlekasten
+    - Plugins
+        - Vim-Wiki
+        - Neorg

+# Markdown
+- Figure out rainbow heading titles.

 # Interesting Tools
 - Ranger

 # Terminal Ideas
-- Tabby
-- Alacrity
-- Extraterm
-- Contour
-- Rio
 - Wezterm

 - Colourtheme should be controlled by the shell.